asterisk/documentation/docs/Configuration/WebRTC/Configuring-Asterisk-for-WebRTC-Clients.md

----

----
+!!! note

-**Note:**  If you have not used the generated self-signed certificates produced in the "[Create Certificates](#CreateCertificates)" section then you will need to set the "`tlscertfile`" and "`tlsprivatekey`" to the path of your own certificates if they differ.
+    If you have not used the generated self-signed certificates produced in the "[Create Certificates](#CreateCertificates)" section then you will need to set the "`tlscertfile`" and "`tlsprivatekey`" to the path of your own certificates if they differ.

----
+[//]: # (end-note)